UNINETTSigma2/documentation/jobs/mpi_jobs.md

 One of the most important factors when running large MPI jobs is mapping of the MPI ranks to compute nodes, and *binding* (or *pinning*) them to CPU cores.
-Neglecting to do that, or doing that in an inoptimal way can severely affect the performance.
+Neglecting to do that, or doing that in an suboptimal way can severely affect the performance.
 In this regard there are some differences when it comes to running applications compiled against the two supported MPI environments.